daytonaio/content/articles/20240819_dev_con_vs_traditional_dev.md

+---
+title: "Dev Containers vs. Traditional Development Environments: Pros and Cons"
+description: "An in-depth comparison between containerized and traditional development environments, exploring the benefits of consistency, streamlined onboarding, and potential challenges like complexity and performance overhead.
+Contextualized with examples, including Daytona."
+author: "Johnnie Oduro Jnr"
+date: "2024-08-19"
+categories: ["Development", "Containers", "DevOps"]
+tags: ["Dev Containers", "Traditional Environments", "Development Setup", "Onboarding", "Daytona"]
+---

 ### Dev Containers vs. Traditional Development Environments: Pros and Cons

 The debate between traditional development setups and containerized environments has gained momentum, especially as the latter becomes more popular.
-This article delves into the pros and cons of Dev Containers versus traditional development environments, helping developers make an informed decision.
+This article examines the pros and cons of Dev Containers versus traditional development environments, helping developers make an informed decision.

+### TL;DR

+1. **Consistency**: Dev Containers ensure consistent environments across teams, avoiding the "works on my machine" problem.
+2. **Ease of Onboarding**: Pre-configured containers simplify onboarding, making it easy for developers to start contributing.
+3. **Complexity and Performance**: Containers introduce extra complexity and may have performance overhead, but tools like Daytona can mitigate these issues.

 #### What Are Dev Containers?